 Importance of Defensive Driving

 Defensive driving involves anticipating dangerous situations and adjusting your behavior to compensate.
 The importance of defensive driving cannot be overstated in Southern California.
 As a driver, you should be able to foresee potential road hazards, such as construction work, stopped traffic, sudden swerves by other drivers, distracted drivers, and blind spots near other drivers.
 Failing to drive defensively can contribute to an accident.
-At Sharifi Firm, PLC, our Los Angeles car accident attorneys may be able to help if you have been seriously injured in an accident.Understanding the Importance of Defensive Driving
+At Sharifi Firm, APC, our Los Angeles car accident attorneys may be able to help if you have been seriously injured in an accident.Understanding the Importance of Defensive Driving

 A major contributor to accidents in California and elsewhere is an inability to detect the magnitude of risk in a particular situation and an inability to recognize a dangerous situation.
 All drivers should use safe passing maneuvers, check their blind spots, be aware of pedestrians, maintain and repair their vehicles, use good turning techniques, and avoid distractions, such as using the cell phone or adjusting music while they drive.
 Drivers should not drive drunk because it reduces the ability to apprehend risks.
 Even talking can inhibit a person's ability to drive properly.